 Dispersed Camping 101

-If you’ve ever gone camping, you most likely stayed at an organized campground - those typically will have amenities like bathrooms, showers and wifi.
-They also have something most campers would like to get away from - crowds.
+Most folks associate camping with staying at an organized campground - those typically will have amenities like bathrooms and showers.
+They also have something most overlanders would like to get away from - crowds.

-In our experience, most of the people we speak to simply haven’t heard about dispersed camping and don’t know that most national forests will let you camp for free.
-Getting off the well-travelled roads will lead you to some of the most beautiful and isolated places.
-Picture driving into the forest, turning down a gravel dirt road and finding a secluded spot under the trees and no one around for miles.
+In our experience, most folks haven’t heard about dispersed camping and don’t know that most national forests will let you camp for free.
+Getting off the well-traveled roads will lead you to some of the most beautiful and isolated places.
+Picture driving into the forest, turning down a gravel dirt road and finding a secluded spot under the trees, and no one around for miles.
 Dispersed camping, also called dry or primitive camping requires a bit more planning but trust us, it’s worth it.

 So, where can you camp for free and away from the crowds?
 In the United States, dispersed camping is allowed on Bureau of Land Management (BLM) public land and within the boundaries of national forests across the country.
 Some areas might be closed to restore natural habitats or protect the existing ones but for the most part, as long as you are on public land, it’s fair game.